joeytwiddle/coffeescript-gotchas/README.md

 my function calls.

+## Coffeescript is greedy when parsing parameters

-## Another reason to use brackets: function calls are greedy with arguments
+Another reason to use brackets.
 Without brackets, there is ambiguity regarding where your parameters are going, requiring extra cognition for the developer.
 Sometimes arguments you intended for one function will actually be passed to the other.
+For example:

     subtractNumbers 12, addNumbers 5,7

-Is this
+Is that:

     subtractNumbers(12, addNumbers(5,7))

-or
+or:

     subtractNumbers(12, addNumbers(5), 7)

 ?

-Since function calls are greedy
+Since function calls are greedy:

     Math.sin t/77 + Math.cos t/99         # CS

-becomes
+becomes:

     Math.sin(t / 77 + Math.cos(t / 99))   // JS